Courage-1984/Windows-Ricing-Privacy-Customization-Optimization/README.md

 [r/ricing](https://www.reddit.com/r/ricing/) - This reddit is intended to be a central resource to help users get started with desktop customization

 [The Ricing Guide - Linux](https://nam.is-a.dev/blog/ricing/) - The Ricing Guide - Linux

+[Windux](https://github.com/OrbEnforcer/Windux) - Just a bunch of random ideas I took from reddit or other OS and tried to get them on windows through rainmeter.

 ***